 Every public school and school district in the country is required to respond to the 2013-14 CRDC.
 KDE will post updates here to help ensure Kentucky schools and districts have the tools and information to fulfill their CRDC requirements.

-- During the fist two days CRDC is open, districts that want to opt out of the KDE data load should go into the system and make their selection.
+Districts that choose to opt out should log into the CRDC system and make their selection.

-- For two weeks following the KDE data load, Districts will review the data loaded by KDE in the CRDC on-line system.
+Districts will review data KDE loaded into the CRDC system.

-- During the next two days, if any isses are identified, KDE will reload data.
-(Note: Districts can opt out after the initial load and before the reload.)
+KDE will reload data if any issues are found.
+(Note: Districts can opt out after the initial load and before reload.)

 For Kentucky specific information: